 Talks between the CSX Railroad and the AF continue.
 Discussions revolve around site access and potential options to remediate the DNAPL beneath the railroad tracks which were formerly own by the US government.
 Discussions appear to be positive and progress is being made.

 As mentioned above, the AF awarded a performance based contract in October 2012.
 The subsequent remedial investigation of the DNAPL (source) area will continue with the submittal of a Uniform Federal Policy Quality Assurance Project Plan (UFPQAP) for the DNAPL remedial investigation.
 The interim remedial action completion report (IRACR) for the groundwater based upon the interim ROD was reviewed in October 2012.
-The IRACR for groundwater should be finalized in the Spring of 2013.
+The IRACR for groundwater was finalized in the 2013.
 The draft remedial investigation for the DNAPL was reviewed in December 2012 and finalized in April 2013.
 Additional DNAPL investigation is anticipated to be conducted in 2014.
 The draft feasibility study (FS) was received for review mid-December 2014 which evaluates alternatives for the DNAPL source area.
-It's anticipated that the final ROD for groundwater to address the DNAPL source area is estimated to be completed in 2016.
+It's anticipated that the final ROD for groundwater to address the DNAPL source area will be completed in 2016.
 EPA recently raised the issue of the potential for PFOS and PFOA at Brandywine as contaminants of potential concern (COPCs).
 Historically, the US Navy operated the defense reutilization and marketing office (DRMO) and there was a burn pit located in the northern corner of the site.
 Fire fighting foams containing PFOS and PFOA may have been used to extinguish the burning materials and waste.
 EPA is waiting to receive the Air Force's response to include PFOS and PFOA as potential emerging contaminants at Brandywine DRMO.